arabic-digital-humanities/dawa/README.md

 Dawa

-286.txt - 320.txt is AlManar in separate files
+286.txt - 320.txt is Al Manar in separate files